tomachalek/vertigo/README.md

 # vertigo

-The program is intended for parsing so called *corpus vertical files*, which are basically SGML files where structural information is realized by custom tags (each tag on its own line) and token information (again, each token on its own line) is realized via tab-separated values (e.g. *word*[tab]*lemma*[tab]*tag*).
-The file looks like this:
+Vertigo is a parser for so called *corpus vertical files*, which are basically SGML files where structural information is realized by custom tags (each tag on its own line) and token information (again, each token on its own line) is realized via tab-separated values (e.g. *word*[tab]*lemma*[tab]*tag*).
+The parser is written in the Go language, the latest version is `v5`.

+An example of a vertical file looks like this:

 ```
 <doc id="adams-restaurant_at_the" lang="en" version="00" wordcount="54066">